Who’s got time to write a will when life’s craaazy busy?

 Understand some of the legal terms in plain English with our Jargon Buster.
 And figure out your Inheritance Tax with our handy calculator.

-Making an online will is easy peasy
+Making a will online is easy peasy

 Tell us about your wishes.
 We’ve tossed away the jargon, so you can concentrate.
 In about 20 minutes you’ll have started your online will.